-Although there are features of cultural heritage interest within the scheme extent and within 300m of the scheme, construction of the A9 road corridor is likely to have removed any archaeological remains that may have been present.
+Although there are features of cultural heritage interest within the scheme extent and within 300m of the scheme, construction of the A889 road corridor is likely to have removed any archaeological remains that may have been present.
 Therefore, the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
-Moreover, all works are restricted to the trunk road, with only 'like-for-like' replacement of road surface material, and no works will take place within the vicinity of the Scheduled Monument.
+Moreover, all works are restricted to the trunk road, with only 'like-for-like' replacement of road surface material.
 The following good practice measures will be in place to reduce the risk of impacts to undiscovered features of cultural heritage interest: